How Car Accident Compensation Works in Texas

 What types of compensation are available?

-In general, you will be compensated for your accident either in the form of a settlement agreement or a jury verdict.
+In general, compensation from a car accident will be recovered either in the form of a settlement agreement or a jury verdict.

 The insurance company for the at-fault driver normally makes a settlement offer, which is a one-time payment for all of your accident-related expenses, including future ones.
 Once you accept a settlement offer, you cannot ask for any additional money for your accident ever again, even if your expenses increase dramatically in the future.